bottkars/SIORestToolkit/README.md

 ```
 ### creating an reverting snapshots
 the toolkit supports all 3 snaphot revert calls: move, toggle an copy
-here is an example for creating a volume + snap and toggle bot volumes after
+here is an example for creating a volume + snap and toggle both volumes after

 ```Powershell
 PS C:\emcworld> $vol = New-SIOVolume -storagePoolID $pool.storagePoolID -VolumeName MasterVol -Thin -SizeInGB 8